lawki/employees-react-native/README.md

+# About
+This project aims to fetch data from an API and allow adding, deleting, updating employee information from the app.
+All the while maintaining cross platform compatibility
+It uses react-native and react-navigation as dependencies.

+# Origins

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).